microsoft/dstoolkit-AOAIFlaskApp/README.md

 # Project

 # Introduction
 This repo supplements the Azure OpenAI one-pager by providing code examples of some of the functionalities of OpenAI e.g. text summarisation, NLP to code, text classification, text similarity, document search and more.
+Coming soon: ChatGPT, and Change Summary use cases.

 # Getting Started
 1.	create a virtual environment locally